How does the face age?

 What is the recovery like?

 There is usually some tightness around the ears and jaw-line after the surgery.
 This can be controlled with prescription pain medication, although it is often mild enough to treat with just Tylenol.
 A fluffy bandage dressing is worn for 1-2 days.
-Discoloration and swelling around the face and neck, when present, will usually improve over 7-10 days at which point most people can return to work and social activities.
+Discoloration and swelling around the face and neck, when present, will usually improve and allow return to work and social activities.

 Post-operative care instructions [17kb PDF]